 UNLV National Girls and Women in Sports Day

 The University of Las Vegas created a virtual sports clinic to celebrate National Girls and Women in Sports Day, and promote fitness and wellness for women in sports.
 The event was shot over multiple locations, both indoor and outdoor, and on various athletic fields, all over the UNLV campus.
 The clips were then edited together to create one, seamless event.
 To do an event like this live, over Zoom, in all these different places, would have way too many variables.
 There would have had to be cameras everywhere, and those cameras would have to broadcast high quality sound and video, all outdoors.
 It’s just not possible.
-Editing everything together, in this case, ensured that the presenters could produce a high quality experience wherever they happened to be on campus.
+Using video editing to piece everything together, in this case, ensured that the presenters could produce a high quality experience wherever they happened to be on campus.
 Even at the track!

 Sundance Daily Recap

 Sundance festival created daily highlight reels to give audiences a brief look at everything that happened each day.
 These were short videos, under 5 minute each, that included interviews, attendee footage, movie scenes, and everything else that goes into the film festival.
 More importantly, they helped guide attendees to what to watch, or rewatch.
 We’d love to see this concept of daily highlight reels at more events.
 Organizers can encourage presenters, vendors, and attendees to contribute at home footage to help create a fuller experience for everyone watching.
-Not only that, a highlight reel will help market your content, and encourage people to buy a ticket so they can go back and watch the first day of the event.
+Not only that, an edited highlight reel will help market your content, and encourage people to buy a ticket so they can go back and watch the first day of the event.
 Now that’s a good use of editing!

 Edit some of your event to add compelling commentary.